omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/05_moderation_service_event_store.md

-## Moderating comments in moderation service, storing events in event bus and consuming events in query service
+## Moderating comments in moderation service

-### Adding comment moderation feature as a service

 1. Now, we will be implementing a new service `moderation` to approve or reject comments based on their content.
 For simplicity, the `moderation` service will approve comments unless they contain the keyword "badword".
 Types of events emmited from services related to moderation feature are: